Stephen-RA-King/cv/index.md

 ## Python Developer | Software Engineer

 ## Summary
-A software engineer with a traditional classical education in pure science.
+A Python Developer with a traditional classical education in pure science.
 Having worked in software development since 1998 and specifically with python for 13 years I have a proven record of improving process performance by implementing new ideas, automation and generating new tools.
 A self motivated, proactive, self starter with ability to use initiative, innovate and operate autonomously or mentor and collaborate with team members.